 A very extensive genealogical library is located just off the main entryway.
 The Ray County Historical Society, in conjunction with the Ray County Genealogical Society, maintains regular hours to help historical researchers.

 The Ray County Museum is rated at the top for county museums in the State of Missouri.
 It is open year round, 10 a.m. to 4 p.m., Wednesday through Saturday and closed on the holidays.
 Group tours are available with advance reservation.
 For more information contact the museum at 1-816-776-2305, by email, or visit the web site.

 Bob Ford entered the old west history books when he shot and killed Jesse James in hopes of collecting a $10,000.00 reward.
 Although pardoned by the Governor of Missouri, it was public sentiment that caused Bob Ford to leave Missouri.
 In Creede, Colo., Bob opened a saloon and was killed by Ed O. Kelly.

-Bob Ford is buried in Sunny Slope cemetery in Richmond, Mo., and his brother, Charley, is buried nearby.
+Bob Ford is buried in the Richmond “City” Cemetery in Richmond, Mo., and his brother, Charley, is buried nearby.

 The land for this cemetery first called “Public Burial Ground” was deeded by John C. Richardson on August 13, 1846 to Charles Morehead, James Lapsely & George Dunn in trust for the “sole & exclusive use of the inhabitants of the town of Richmond as a public burial ground forever”.
 The price was $80.